-Profile: Cristina Fernandez de Kirchner - BBC News
+Profile: Cristina Fernandez de Kirchner

 'Wives' duel'

-Cristina, as the majority of Argentines call her, has often been described as a strong-willed woman, obsessed with her image.
-But she is also a politician with a long track record.

-She was born on 19 February 1953 in La Plata, the capital of the province of Buenos Aires, where she graduated in law.
+Cristina, as the majority of Argentines call her, was born on 19 February 1953 in La Plata, the capital of the province of Buenos Aires, where she went on to study law.

-She married Mr Kirchner, whom she met at university, in 1975.
-A year later, the couple went to live in his home region, the southern province of Santa Cruz.
+She married her late husband Nestor Kirchner, whom she met at university, in 1975.
+A year later the couple went to live in his home region, the southern province of Santa Cruz.

-At the end of the 1980s, she embarked on her political career, first as a provincial then as a national deputy.

-But it was her husband who rose through the ranks of the Peronist polictical movement.
+At the end of the 1980s she embarked on her political career - first as a provincial then as a national deputy.
+Meanwhile, her husband rose through the ranks of the Peronist political movement.

 In 1991, Mr Kirchner was elected governor of Santa Cruz.
 He won two more terms, while Ms Fernandez supported him as a deputy.